joonarafael/visualpathfinder/documentation/implementation_document.md

 See the source code [here](https://github.com/joonarafael/visualpathfinder/tree/main/app/application/algorithms/dijkstra.ts "Redirect to file 'dijkstra.ts'").

-Dijkstra algorithm blindly expands from the start node and continues to widen the search area until it finds the end node or alternatively visits all nodes but never finds the end node.
-It has no higher understanding of the graph, every node is equally important.
+Dijkstra algorithm expands from the start node and calculates the known shortest distance for all new neighbors.
+These nodes are kept in a priority queue and new neighbors are processed depending the order of the queue.

 The Dijkstra version implemented in this web application has one added optimization; it cuts the scanning process when it reaches the end node.
 If e.g. the start and end nodes are immediately adjacent, no other nodes have to be processed.